back to all projects

 IF YOU ARE INTERESTED IN PARTICIPATING IN THE BRYANT NEIGHBORHOOD RESILIENCE STRATEGIES STUDY, PLEASE CLICK HERE AND FILL OUT THE FORM!

-Equitable, Affordable & Resilient Nationwide Energy System Transition (EARNEST) Project
+Led by Stanford University, Equitable, Affordable & Resilient Nationwide Energy System Transition (EARNEST) is a US Department of Energy-funded consortium of universities, industry, and communities.

 Project Summary